wuerzlefish/Qlockwork/README.md

 #define BUZZTIME_TIMER      Maximum time in seconds that turns the timer alarm on when not turned off manually..
 #define YAHOO_WEATHER       Place for the temperature as entered on the Yahoo weather site.
                             (Only letters, ' ', and ',' are allowed).
-#define POPULARITY_CONTEST  The popularity-contest periodically anonymously tells me, the developer, that you
+#define UPDATE_INFO         The update info periodically anonymously checks if there is a firmwareupdate
-                            use this firmware.
-This helps me to determine how much time I should spend on this project.
-No data is send.
+                            available.
+No user data is send to the host.
 #define LANG_*              Caption of the site-buttons.
 #define TIMEZONE_*          The time zone in which the clock is located.
 Important for the UTC offset and the
                             summer / winter time changeover.